Imposter Syndrome, How to help yourself

 We can be so tough on ourselves, for some people in their mind the mistake was a catastrophic event.
 When in fact it was just a minor inconvenience.

-But your can quieten the imposter voice to just a whisper
+But you can quieten the imposter voice to just a whisper

 Here are five things to try: